AI Summary of Peer-Reviewed Research

 Key points

-• The article presents SLISE as a model for localized import-substituting exports in Belarus’s agroindustrial complex.
+• The article presents SLISE as a model for Belarus’s agroindustrial complex.

-• It describes import substitution as shifting from a defensive to an offensive paradigm.
+• It describes import substitution as shifting from a defensive to an offensive strategy.

-• The domestic market is framed as a testing ground for technology and process refinement.
+• The domestic market is framed as a place to test and refine technology and processes.

 • The authors say state institutions have a determining role in the model.